bradbell/at_cascade/readme.rst

     by the end_node_set.
     If *parallel* is false, the fitting will be done sequentially.
     This should be easier to debug and should give the same results.
+  - The *min_interval*.
+Compress to a single point all age and time intervals in data table that are less than or equal this value.

 Program Plan
 ############